 - Listen to your body rather than your mind’s “should’s”.
 Does your body crave movement, or rest?
 A bubble bath or a run?
 Kickboxing or yoga?
 A burger and fries or a freshly squeezed orange juice?

 - Notice when you want to say (or have said) something that didn’t feel quite right, because you were wanting to be liked or loved.
 What things do you tell people that you don’t truly believe, deep in your heart?
-Practice saying only things you feel are YOU.
+Practice saying only things you feel are true for YOU.

 - Notice what stories you tell yourself about what will happen when you pack your mask, costume, or personality away.
 Are they true?
 Are they all negative?
 Can you see any positives?